 Are you a chicken owner or poultry farmer concerned about the health and well-being of your flock?
 If so, you may have come across the challenges posed by mycoplasma infections, specifically mycoplasma gallisepticum (MG) and mycoplasma synoviae (MS).
 MG and MS affect chickens, turkeys, and other avian species.
 Found most often in backyard flocks or multi-age commercial layer operations, MG and MS can result in severe economic losses due to slow growth rates in broilers or diminished egg production in layers.

-Chickens infected with MG may show no signs of infection, especially if there is no accompanying secondary infection.
-Common signs of infection include sticky discharge from the nostrils, foamy discharge from the eyes, and swollen sinuses.
-Often the air sacs in the lungs become infected, resulting in rales (rattling sounds) and sneezing.
+More specifically, chickens infected with MG may show no signs of infection, especially if there is no accompanying secondary infection.
+Common signs of MG in chickens include sticky discharge from the nostrils, foamy discharge from the eyes, and swollen sinuses.
+Often, the air sacs in the lungs become infected, resulting in rattling sounds and sneezing.
 Affected chickens may fail to grow and gain weight or have poor egg production.

-Chickens infected with MS that affects the joints will develop lameness which is followed by a reluctance to move, swollen joints, stilted gait, weight loss, and general lethargy.
+MS chicken or poultry will have affected joints that will develop lameness, which is followed by a reluctance to move, swollen joints, stilted gait, weight loss, and general lethargy.
 Those infected with the respiratory form of MS show signs of respiratory distress, similar to an infection with MG.
-In fact, according to Mycoplasmas in Poultry, “It is not possible to distinguish between MS and MG without administering a blood test.”
+In fact, according to the Poultry Extension, “It is not possible to distinguish between MS and MG without administering a blood test.”

 Both MG and MS are fragile organisms that cannot survive more than a few days without a host, but these diseases can be spread to offspring through eggs or through natural breeding with an infected mate.
 Sick or recovering birds can also spread infections through nasal or eye discharge or fecal matter to other birds in the flock.
 Once infected, chickens are carriers of these diseases for life, though they may not show symptoms until they are stressed.

-The best way to control MG and MS is to begin your flock with disease-free birds, then practice scrupulous biosecurity to protect your flock.
+The best way to control MG and MS is to begin your flock with disease-free birds and then practice scrupulous biosecurity to protect your flock.
 Chicks should always be purchased from MG or MS-free flocks.
 Care must be taken to avoid purchasing adult birds with unknown MG or MS status.
 Starting with healthy birds reduces the risk of introducing mycoplasma into your flock.

 Be sure to change your clothing and footwear if you have visited other birds before coming in contact with your own flock.
-Also be sure to thoroughly clean and disinfect tools and equipment when they’ve been used in other areas of the farm or in the vicinity of other flocks.
+Also, be sure to thoroughly clean and disinfect tools and equipment when they’ve been used in other areas of the farm or the vicinity of other flocks.
 You may also want to use a set of dedicated tools and equipment for each flock to avoid contamination.
 You should also limit contact with other flocks during events like exhibitions or poultry shows, which can help prevent the spread of mycoplasma.

-If you’re looking for a source of healthy broilers or layers, be sure to check out the NPIP certified chicken hatcheries at Freedom Ranger Hatchery.
-We provide quality baby chicks shipped direct to your door, nationwide!
+And if you’re looking for a source of healthy broilers or layers, be sure to check out the NPIP-certified chicken hatcheries at Freedom Ranger Hatchery.
+We provide quality baby chicks shipped direct to you nationwide!